 Refining and Improving Health Reform

 Ever since the January 2014 launch of Medicaid Expansion and new health insurance marketplace, NoHLA has been at the forefront of efforts to ensure Washington State’s new health system attracts enrollees and that it works for all residents, including those who are low-income.
-We’re working to:
+We’ve been working to:

-• Promote state policy options for affordable coverage, including easier access to Medicaid, better options for pregnant women, a confidential program for pregnant teens, and development of the Basic Health Option.
-NoHLA has been leading the push for the state to adopt these options and provides input into the policy choices that will create equitable coverage for all.
-Over the past two years, we have provided extensive comments as the Medicaid regulations were restructured to adapt to the ACA.
+• Promote state policy options for affordable coverage: NoHLA has been leading the push for the state to adopt policy options such as easier access to Medicaid, better options for pregnant women, a confidential program for pregnant teens, and development of the Basic Health Option.
+NoHLA provides input into the policy choices that will create equitable coverage for all.
+Over the past four years, we have provided extensive comments as the Medicaid regulations were restructured to adapt to the ACA.

 Promoting Language Access in the Exchange